rur/Binder-JS/README.md

 	                 |
 	            'subFile.txt'

 Each node of the hierarchy represents exactly one matched rule with a parse handler invocation.
-The data returned from each node, is handled by its parent node, which in turn, chooses what to return.
+The data returned from each node is handled by its parent node, which in turn, chooses what to return.
 This is how data is channeled back to the caller.

 Recursion is triggered in these parse handlers.
 In this case, the folder parse function.